Disseminated intravascular coagulation (DIC) is a serious disorder in which the proteins that control blood clotting become over active.

 Over time, the clotting proteins in your blood are consumed or "used up."
 When this happens, you have a high risk of serious bleeding, even from a minor injury or without injury.
 You may also have bleeding that starts spontaneously (on its own).
 The disease can also cause healthy red blood cells to break up when they travel through the small vessels that are filled with clots.

 Risk factors for DIC include:

-The goal is to determine and treat the cause of DIC.
+There is no specific treatment for DIC.
+The goal is to determine and treat the underlying cause of DIC.

-The outcome depends on what is causing the disorder.
+Outcome depends on what is causing the disorder.
 DIC can be life-threatening.

-Go to the emergency room or call 911 if you have bleeding that won't stop.
+Go to the emergency room or call 911 if you have bleeding that does not stop.